Flu Information and Resources

 - Contact your physician if you have a temperature of more than 101 degrees and other flu- like symptoms.
 There is no charge for WSU students to be seen at Weber State University's Student Health Center and lab services are available for a nominal fee.

-How Does the Flu Spread?
+Stop the Spread?

 The flu, including the H1N1 flu, is a contagious respiratory illness caused by the influenza viruses.
 For some, the virus can cause a mild illness, while others develop serious and potentially life-threatening medical complications, such as pneumonia.
 The main way illnesses like colds and flu are spread is from person to person in respiratory droplets of coughs and sneezes.
 If you have the flu, help stop the spread and stay home!